Md-Anamul-Haque/rg-express/README.md

 ```

-> \_router.ts // this file can make auto on startDirName like src or any, but default is src
+> This(\_router.ts ) file can be automatically created at startDirName such as src or any, but the default is src

 ### how to setup on typescript